AlumnForce/coding-conventions/README.md

 ### <a name="oop"></a>OOP

-* By default every class property must be private.
+* By default every class property and every instance property must be private.
 * Do not use magical methods (or prove that there was no alternative).
 * All function calls must have parenthesis, even constructor: `new MyClass()`.